-The College of Nursing at University of Cincinnati is currently seeking a Program Coordinator.
-Individuals in the position of Program Coordinator will hold the following basic functions and responsibilities:
+Individuals in the position of Program Coordinator (Clinical Site Coordinator) will hold the following basic functions and responsibilities:

-Computer Literacy - It is imperative that Program Coordinators be computer literate.
+It is imperative that Program Coordinators be computer literate.
 Program Coordinators must be proficient in basic software packages (Microsoft: Word, Excel, PowerPoint).
+Program Coordinators will utilize SmartSheet to track and manage clinical placement data.
 Program Coordinators must also be able to use multiple databases to manage collaboration agreement information and documentation.
 Program Coordinators will also use e-mail (Outlook) to communicate with stakeholders, faculty, and staff.
 As technology continues to improve the efficiency of our processes, Program Coordinators must be willing and capable of learning new technology.

 The University of Cincinnati, as a multi-national and culturally diverse university, is committed to providing an inclusive, equitable and diverse place of learning and employment.
 As part of a complete job application you will be asked to include a Contribution to Diversity and Inclusion statement.